An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-Hannah Brumby, left, and Lucinda Garcia, Navy contractors, collect and package water samples at Hickam Main Child Development Center on Joint Base Pearl Harbor-Hickam, Hawaii, as part of the Navy’s Drinking Water Long-Term Monitoring program Feb.
-28. The samples will be sent off-island to multiple Environmental Protection Agency-certified labs for extensive testing to determine whether total petroleum hydrocarbons (TPH) and over 60 other analytes may be present in the drinking water.
-These ongoing monitoring efforts are part of the Navy’s enduring, long-term commitment to ensure the safety of the environment and public health.
+A Navy contractor collects a water sample from a kitchen sink in a residence on Joint Base Pearl Harbor-Hickam, Hawaii, as part of the Navy’s Drinking Water Long-Term Monitoring program March12, 2024.
+The ongoing monitoring efforts are part of the Navy’s enduring, long-term commitment to ensure the safety of the environment and public health.
 (U.S. Navy photo by Mass Communication Specialist Seaman Krystal Diaz)

-Josh Lowton, a Navy contractor, collects a water sample at the Hickam Teen Center, on Joint Base Pearl Harbor-Hickam, Hawaii, as part of the Navy’s Drinking Water Long-Term Monitoring program, Feb.
-27. The samples will be sent off-island to multiple Environmental Protection Agency-certified labs for extensive testing to determine whether total petroleum hydrocarbons (TPH) and over 60 other analytes may be present in the drinking water.
-These ongoing monitoring efforts are part of the Navy’s enduring, long-term commitment to ensure the safety of the environment and public health.
-(U.S. Navy photo by Mass Communication Specialist 1st Luke McCall)
+A Navy contractor places a water sample in a rack in a residence on Joint Base Pearl Harbor-Hickam, Hawaii, as part of the Navy’s Drinking Water Long-Term Monitoring program March 7, 2024.
+The ongoing monitoring efforts are part of the Navy’s enduring, long-term commitment to ensure the safety of the environment and public health.
+(U.S. Navy photo by Mass Communication Specialist Seaman Krystal Diaz)

 SAFE.
 DELIBERATE.
 ENGAGED.
 COMMITTED.